lyellread/cs427-final-project/proposal/colleyc_detjensr_readly_cs427_proposal.md

 # Goals

-This project allows us to demonstrate the knowledge gained from this course by balancing multiple implementations of cryptography into a more real-world context.
+This project allows us to demonstrate the knowledge gained from this course by implementing multiple cryptography primitives into a more real-world context.
 This is a rudimentary example of real tools used professionally.
-By actually implementing the "abstract" cryptographic standards that we learn about in class, we learn how these protocols are used in conjunction with each other to provide tangible security.
-Looking at one cryptographic standard at a time works when learning them for the first time in class.
-But in reality, the applications of these standards is more complicated.
-One such problem is, "how do we protect the key?"
+By combining the "abstract" cryptographic primitives that we learn about in class in an actual implementation, we learn how these protocols are assembled to provide tangible and provable security.
+Looking at these cryptographic standards individually works when learning them for the first time in class; however, the application of these standards is more complicated.
+Implementation comes with problems, such as "how do we protect the key?"
 Our key manager project addresses that question.

 # Deliverables

-There will be three modes (either as separate binaries or modes of one) as part of this project:

 - `keygen`
   - Creates the encryption keys using the system's RNG device